Light Detection and Ranging

 LiDAR principle is pretty easy to understand:

-- measuring the time laser travelled
+- measures the time laser travelled

 Understanding how a LiDAR system is built